This prize is awarded annually to the author of the best PhD dissertation completed in the previous year.

-The APSA Dissertation Prize Nomination Form* should be accompanied by an electronic copy of the thesis, together with an electronic copy of all examiners’ reports for the thesis.
-Eligible theses will be sent to the judging committee appointed by the Executive Committee of APSA.
+The award is determined by a sub-committee of judges established by the Executive Committee of APSA.
 The judging committee will rely both upon the examiners’ reports and their own reading of the thesis to make their determination.
 Each judge will write a report on the theses they are considering, confer, and reach agreement on the thesis to be awarded the prize.
 The Chair of the Panel will convey the Panel’s recommendation to the APSA Executive Assistant, who will then advise the winner.

 2017: Kcasey McLoughlin, The University of Newcastle, 'Situating Women Judges on the High Court of Australia: Not Just Men in Skirts?’